Sukiyaki vs Shabu Shabu vs Yakiniku: Japanese Meat Dishes

 Sukiyaki (すき焼き)

-Although Sukiyaki and Shabu Shabu are both nabemono, the cooking methods are quite different.
+Even though Sukiyaki and Shabu Shabu are both nabemono, their cooking methods are quite different.

 Sukiyaki

-In Sukiyaki, meat, vegetables, and other ingredients are simmered together in a mixture of soy sauce, mirin (sweet cooking rice wine), sugar, and water in a shallow iron pot.
+In Sukiyaki, meat, vegetables, and other ingredients are simmered together in a shallow iron pot of a mixture of soy sauce, mirin (sweet cooking rice wine), sugar, and water.

 Shabu Shabu

-In Shabu Shabu, while the meat is instantly cooked in a pot of kombu dashi broth by stirring, vegetables and other ingredients are boiled in the stock.
+In Shabu Shabu, while we instantly cook the meat in a pot of kombu dashi broth by stirring, vegetables and other ingredients are boiled in the stock.

 Yakiniku

-In Yakiniku, meat and vegetables are grilled on a gridiron by eaters indoors.
+In Yakiniku, we grill meat and vegetables on a gridiron for ourselves indoors.

 Meat